 - Bullying still exists and worse than ever, thanks to social media.
 Girls can’t escape by transferring to other schools, changing friends, or simply going home.
 The internet follows them everywhere.

 So it’s entirely possible now that you have more time with your daughter throughout the day, that you’re seeing more of how she’s been dealing with the stress.

 How Do I Help My Daughter with Her Anxiety or Depression?

 Every parent suffers when their kids are in crisis — it’s agony.
 It’s easy to feel lost and unsure where to turn for the right resources.
 But if your daughter is struggling with the symptoms listed above, she needs help.

-First of all, if you believe your daughter is a risk to her own safety, call 911 or the National Suicide Prevention Lifeline at: 1-800-273-8255 or get on a live chat with them on their website.
+First of all, if you believe your daughter is a risk to her own safety, call 911 or, contact the 988 Suicide & Crisis Lifeline for immediate support by calling, texting, or chatting 988.
 The first goal is to keep her alive and find immediate help.

 “We are seeing very high functioning teens who were earning good grades and involved in extracurricular activities become debilitated by anxiety and depression during this time when typical social outlets have been all but removed.
 Check in with your teens regularly and if there are concerns with their lack of motivation, irritability or just not acting like themselves, reach out for professional support.”–Brent Esplin, Executive Director of Embark Behavioral Health at Hobble Creek